Mohammednihaln/Al-Quran_Flashcards/README.md

-# Quran Flashcards
+# Al-Quran Flashcards

 A React application for generating beautiful flashcards from Quran verses.
 Enter any ayah reference and get a visually appealing display of the Arabic text with translation, ready to export as an image or PDF.
+Created by the use of "kiro" ide.

 ## Features